the global carbon market opportunity.

 By including the price of emissions in the cost of doing business, companies are incentivised to adopt low-carbon technologies and adapt their working practices

-Carbon markets can correct this failure.
+Carbon markets can help correct this failure.
 By including the price of emissions in the cost of doing business, companies are incentivised to adopt low-carbon technologies and adapt their working practices.
 Over time, consumers see prices shift in favour of an economic model that re-uses and recycles more and emits and discards less.

 Today’s carbon markets provide proof of the concept.
 Between 2005 and 2019, following the introduction of the EU’s Emissions Trading System (ETS), carbon emissions in the bloc fell by 35%5.
 Over the same period GDP grew 42%, demonstrating that growth need not be accompanied by increased emissions.
 The European Commission described the EU’s ETS as “a cornerstone of the EU’s policy to combat climate change,” and its “key tool for reducing greenhouse gas emissions.”